-1. Yorkies are tough dogs, in a tiny cute body.
+1. Yorkies are tough dogs, in an adorable tiny body.

 You can already see why this personality trait might not mix well with children.
 If kids are being too rowdy and rambunctious around the dog, they might feel the need to defend themselves.
 Leading to a snap or even a bite.